genomicssport/panscape/README.md

 # nanopore-pacbio-all
- - rust oxford and nanopore algorithm implementation
- - added genome assembly for pangenome and pangenome annotation using the protein alignment.
- - from alignments to pangenome, metagenome brining all the nanopore and pacbio under one rust binary
+ - from reads to alignments to pangenome, metagenome inclduing the genome annotation using the nanopore and pacbio under one rust binary
- - all skiplist implementation, Btree, Stree, implementation along with the rayon multithreaded.
  - this code will be updated regularly.

  ```